timothyarmes/apongo/README.md

 ```

 Here, the `paginatedUsers` resolver should return two fields, `count` and `users`. `users` needs be the result an aggregation
-on the `Users` collection, sp we need to tell `createPipeline` this by passing the field name to `createPipeline`:
+on the `Users` collection, so we need to tell `createPipeline` this by passing the field name to `createPipeline`:

 ```